rohanverma94/GeorgeHotzChallenge.scala/README.md

 This is a polished implementation of **twitter's finagle-thrift** RPC server and **Python 3 based client**.

 Some hours ago George Hotz has thrown an open challenge to comeup with python-finagle-thrift in 2 hours, so here it is.
-All thanks to **_GeorgeHotzSucks.scala_**!.

 This is a complete rewrite and yet still better than George Hotz's version.
 His stream can be found at - https://www.youtube.com/watch?v=nvtoOxNfDQo